Distributism: Politics

-William Cobbett's social views influenced G. K. Chesterton.

 The position of distributists, when compared to other political philosophies, is somewhat paradoxical and complicated (see triangulation).
 Firmly entrenched in an organic but very English Catholicism, advocating culturally traditional and agrarian values, directly challenging the precepts of Whig history—Belloc was nonetheless an MP for the Liberal Party, and Chesterton once stated, "As much as I ever did, more than I ever did, I believe in Liberalism.
 But there was a rosy time of innocence when I believed in Liberals".

 Distributism does not favour one political order over another (political accidentalism).
-While some distributists such as Dorothy Day have been anarchists, it should be remembered that most Chestertonian distributists are opposed to the mere concept of anarchism.
-Chesterton thought that distributism would benefit from the discipline that theoretical analysis imposes and that distributism is best seen as a widely encompassing concept inside of which any number of interpretations and perspectives can fit.
-This concept should fit a political system broadly characterized by widespread ownership of productive property.
+While some distributists such as Dorothy Day have been anarchists, most Chestertonian distributists are opposed to the mere concept of anarchism.
+Chesterton thought that distributism would benefit from the discipline that theoretical analysis imposes and that distributism is best seen as a widely encompassing concept that any number of interpretations and perspectives can fit inside of.
+This concept is expected to fit a political system broadly characterized by widespread ownership of productive property.

 In the United States, the American Solidarity Party generally adheres to Distributist principles as its economic model.
 Ross Douthat and Reihan Salam view their Grand New Party, a roadmap for revising the Republican Party in the United States, as "a book written in the distributist tradition".

 The Brazilian political party, Humanist Party of Solidarity, was a distributist party, alongside the National Distributist Party in England, and the Democratic Labour Party in Australia.

-In the first round of the 2024 Romanian presidential election, candidate Călin Georgescu, a independent candidate who advocates for a system based on distributism and sovereigntism received 23% of votes and qualified for the second round.
+In the first round of the 2024 Romanian presidential election, candidate Călin Georgescu, an independent candidate who advocates for a system based on distributism and sovereigntism received 23% of votes and qualified for the second round.